-Here the marking is basis your use of words, the errors you make and the appropriateness of the language you use.
+Here the marking is the basis of your use of words, the errors you make and the appropriateness of the language you use.

 Your knowledge of tenses, sentence construction and accuracy will all be under the scanner here.

-2. How to use the 40 minutes given to complete the task
+It is important to use the 40 minutes given to complete the task.

-Since writing task 2 carries twice as many points as writing task 1, it makes sense to allocate twice as much time.
+Since IELTS academic writing task 2 carries twice as many points as writing task 1, it makes sense to allocate twice as much time.
 We suggest dedicating 40 minutes to this task.
-Here’s how you can divide your 40 minutes
+Here’s how you can divide your 40 minutes.